128technology/docs/docs/config_wan_assurance.md

  4. Click **Execute**.

-After a few minutes the router will be released and stop sending the data to the MIST cloud.
+After a few minutes the router will be released and stop sending the data to the Mist cloud.
 Once that process is completed, disable the Mist WAN Assurance plugin on the router.

 ![Disable MWA Plugin](/img/wana_disabled_mwa.png)

 ### Re-Onboarding a Router

 To re-onboard a router, re-enable the plugin on the router.
-This triggers a reload of the registration code and the on-boarding process.
+This triggers a reload of the registration code and the onboarding process.

 ![Enable MWA Plugin](/img/wana_enabled_mwa.png)